 THC-Free CBD Products

 If you want to avoid having any THC in your system, have a look at our CBD-isolate products.
-Our full-spectrum, all-natural CBD oil undergoes a purification process which filters out plant compounds and materials, save for CBD.
+Our full-spectrum, all-natural CBD oil undergoes a purification process that filters out plant compounds and materials, save for CBD.
 Our CBD-isolate products are 99% pure, making them an ideal option for those who don’t want any traces of THC in them before a drug test.